This page deals mainly with the Baptism/Christening of Infants.

 What is baptism?

-In baptism, you as parents are thanking God for his gift of life; deciding to start your child on the journey of faith and asking for the Church's support in this.
+In baptism, you as parents, godparents and/or sponsors are thanking God for his gift of life; deciding to start your child on the journey of faith and asking for the Church's support in this.

 Baptism is a ‘sacrament’: a visible sign of God's love.
 In baptism, we are thanking God for his gift of life and publicly acknowledging his love.
 We are acknowledging that we all need to turn away from the darkness of evil and to make a new start with God.